 Refrigerate in an airtight container for up to 3 days.

-You can also store in an airtight container at room temperature with no problem as well.
+You can also store it in an airtight container at room temperature with no problem.

 For Best Cookies: